 Corporate Social Responsibility

-Our HR Department attend job fairs on a regular basis, giving presentations to jobseekers on what roles we have within our venues and the skills and criteria to apply for each post.
-We offer employability opportunities which consist of 9 placements per year, at various levels, for students and young people.
+Our HR Department attends job fairs on a regular basis, giving presentations to jobseekers on what roles we have within our venues and the skills and criteria to apply for each post.
+We offer employability opportunities which consist of nine placements per year, at various levels, for students and young people.

 BWUH Ltd was also proud to have participated in the ‘Get Set’ Programme in association with Youth Action.
 This 12-week initiative was aimed at young people aged 16-24 not currently employed or in education in order for them to gain qualifications, and to get some hands-on experience on the different roles within our venues.